 Courage is the cost of growth.
 It’s normal to feel anxious going through this level of growth and change in your relationship.
 It also requires letting go of trying to change the other person and giving up your agenda.
 This can be scary because you’re giving up your illusion of self-centered control and freely letting the other person choose what they want in the relationship.

 In order to have passion in the relationship, each person must be free to choose.
-I hear many men say, “but if I stop sending her articles, podcasts, apps, and texts about how she can develop her sexuality, she won’t ever change.”
-They don’t realize that every article he sends also comes with the message that he thinks she’s broken and needs to change.
+I hear many men say, “but if I stop sending her articles, podcasts, apps etc. about how she can develop her sexuality, she won’t ever change.”
+They don’t realize that every article he sends also comes with the message that he thinks she’s broken.
 This pressure doesn’t give her the freedom to choose for herself.
 This “letting go” of the outcome of what the spouse does is the only path to stage 3.
 Rather than focusing on the spouse’s shortcomings, one focuses on being the best lover he or she can be.

 Letting go of trying to change or fix the other person is also morally right.
 It’s not fair to treat another human being as your stress ball or to make it the other person’s job to make you feel better about yourself when you’re unsure about yourself to begin with.
 It takes a lot of anxiety tolerance to make these changes because you’re not good at it yet and every cell in your body wants to go back to the old familiar pattern.
 It’s normal for these couples to have a period of higher anxiety as they work out a higher, choice-based (and courageous) new pattern.